stackbuilders/high-spec/README.md

 If you would like to try this code.
 You should do the following:

-- Use a Linux machine like a sane person (mac doesn't count)
+- Use a GNU Linux/BSD machine like a sane person (mac doesn't count)
 - install (gcc) and all the other build essentials
 - install ATS
 - install the haskell tool named stack